onriv/lean4ij/README.md

 - [x] all message should be interactive (check lean-infoview/src/infoview/info.tsx) fixed via passing `hasWidgets` when start lsp
 - [ ] jcef infoview style adjust

+## Troubleshooting
+- Currently, some log is printed in the build window for the progressing file and the url to the external/jcef infoview, if something does not work normally, some log there may help.
+- There are also detailed logs for the lsp server supported by LSP4IJ via the "language servers" tool window after setting the debug/trace level to verbose.
+- Some logs are also sent in the standard log file like `idea.log`.
+For different systems the path of it's the following paths, it can also be opened via `Help/Show log in ...` in the menu.
+  - (Linux) `$HOME.cache/JetBrains/<Product>/log/idea.log`
+  - (Windows) `$HOME\AppData\Local\JetBrains\<Product>\log\idea.log`
+  - (Macos) `~/Library/Caches/<Product>/log/idea.log`

 ## Acknowledgments

 The following projects give great help for developing the plugin: